XiangJinyu/xiangjinyu.github.io/src/content/posts/2025-ai-thoughts.md

 When designing Agent products, there are two important points worth paying attention to:

 1.  **Traverse space**: let the Agent flow freely across different domains, different databases, and different software ecosystems, breaking down information silos.
 This is where most Agent products are focusing today (Tool Use & Integration).
 2.  **Traverse time**: give the Agent long-horizon causal reasoning capabilities.
 For example, what result will a decision the Agent makes today produce one month later?
-Can the Agent use this delayed feedback (Delayed Feedback) to revise its strategy from a month ago?
+Can the Agent use this delayed feedback to revise its strategy from a month ago?

 Most Agents today focus only on the "traversing space" part, busy integrating various APIs.
 But an Agent that "traverses time" can track causality over long spans and optimize over long cycles.

 ### Theoretical model: the recursive isomorphism of Agent Learning

-We can try to formalize the learning process of an Agent as a **recursive isomorphism (Recursive Isomorphism)** structure.
+We can try to formalize the learning process of an Agent as a **recursive isomorphism** structure.
 That is: **"learning" itself is also a process in which an Agent solves problems**.

-Under this framework, the optimizer (Optimizer) and the executor (Executor) follow exactly the same operating pattern: the **Observation $\to$ Action** loop.
+Under this framework, the optimizer and the executor follow exactly the same operating pattern: the **Observation $\to$ Action** loop.
 The only difference is the "data types" they process.

 We can define a generic Agent policy function $\pi$, at level $k$: